How to get ROI from your selling operation

-In a recent issue of Director magazine, Philip Sadler attributes the UK’s positive economic outlook for the 21st century to the fact that ‘some learning has been going on’.
+In an issue of the IOD’s Director magazine, Philip Sadler attributes the UK’s positive economic outlook for the 21st century to the fact that ‘some learning has been going on’.

-He is of course, correct to say this, but I fear that UK industry still has much to learn about the noble art (or is it science?) of selling.
+He is of course, correct to say this, but I fear that UK industry and commerce still have much to learn about the noble art (or is it science?) of selling.

-Whilst the salaries offered for senior sales and sales management professionals in places such as the Appointments section of the Sunday Times prove that there are exceptions to the rule, I believe that in the UK today, the profession is still widely misunderstood, undervalued and shrouded in hype.
+Whilst the salaries offered for senior sales and sales management professionals on Linkedins prove that there are exceptions to the rule, I believe that in the UK today, the profession is still widely misunderstood, undervalued and shrouded in hype.

 The snapshot which follows is an attempt to separate the reality from the mythology and nonsense.